cdXiong/MOSS-TTS-Nano-Reader/README.md

 - The browser extension uses `http://localhost:5050` by default
 - If you change the port, open the extension popup, expand `Server Connection`, set the same host and port, then click `Apply`
-- After this version, changing only the host or port does not require reloading the extension

 Optional custom-path launch: